CAVaccineInventory/site/README.md

+### Vaccinate The States has shut down as of August 2, 2021.
+[Learn more →](https://github.com/CAVaccineInventory/vaccinatethestates/blob/main/shutdown-notice.md)

 # VaccinateCA site
 **PSA: this will eventually be public so be careful not to put any secrets in any commits!**